mongodb/mongo/src/mongo/transport/README.md

 a new `WorkItem` from the completed one, and submits this synthetic request to `ServiceEntryPoint::handleRequest` as it would with a client-initiated request.
-In this way, the `SessionWorkflow` keeps the exhaust command going until one of the responses indicates that it is the last one.
+In this way, the `SessionWorkflow` keeps the exhaust command going until one of the responses indicates that it is the last one, or the operation is interrupted (e.g., due to an error).

 A request may also have the "more to come" flag set, so that it produces no responses.
 This is known as a "fire and forget" command.
 This